ADHD Coaching for Middle School Students

 ADHD coaching for middle school students may focuse on:

-Time management challenges: many students leave work until last minute, causing stress and panic.
+Time management challenges: many students leave work until the last minute, causing stress and panic.

 Academic challenges: poor study habits such as not completing assignments, difficulty starting assignments, or turning in assignments late.